Hound Dogs

 About the Treeing Tennessee Brindle

-The Treeing Tennessee Brindle is a large hound dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Treeing Tennessee Brindle is best matched with experienced owners.
+The Treeing Tennessee Brindle is a medium hound dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Treeing Tennessee Brindle is best matched with experienced owners.
 Typically standing 16 to 24 inches tall at the shoulder and weighing 30 to 45 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Treeing Tennessee Brindle brings a distinct combination of traits that sets it apart.
 The Treeing Tennessee Brindle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Treeing Tennessee Brindle loves being close to its people and forms strong bonds with every member of the household.